 Either landlord or tenant may appeal the findings or order of the Rent Control Board regarding a Major New Improvement application to the Municipal Council by filing a notice of appeal with the City Clerk.
-The appeal shall be based upon the record of the Rent Control Board below, and no additional testimony shall be taken.
+The appeal shall be based upon the record of the Rent Control Board below, and no additional testimony shall be taken as permitted by law.